 Depression denial emerges from the fear of societal stigma and the fear of “self-stigma,” or the terrifying realization that your depression is not going away without professional help.
 Social stigma against people who are mentally ill is well-documented in both research and anecdotal reports.
 It’s been proven that employers hesitate to hire someone with a history of mental health problems or substance abuse.
 Landlords hesitate to rent to individuals with an irregular employment history due to mental illness.
 Establishing friendships with people who do not have histories of mental illness is almost impossible if you struggle with depression or other mental health issue.

 Anticipating being ostracized by society is one of the primary reasons many people deny depression symptoms.
+(Men face a unique set of societal pressures that often keep them from reach out for help.)
 Another reason is that denial of depression involves your sense of self-worth.
 When you are depressed, you don’t think you are worthy of getting help.
 Your self-esteem is so low you don’t think you matter to anyone.
 You’re afraid of the skeptical, cold reaction you’ll receive if you tell family and friends you are getting psychological help for depression.

 Are All Depression Disorders the Same?